LimitToInfinity/liatrio-modernize-app/README.md

 ### Git Hooks (local)

 To set up Git hooks locally, follow these steps:
-1. Move the files from .github/hooks into your local .git/hooks folder.
+1. Move the files from .github/hooks into your local repo .git/hooks folder.
 2. Run the following commands from the root of this project:
 ```sh
    chmod +x .git/hooks/pre-commit